Trekkers at EBC

 Communication on trek

 Internet service is available at the tea houses with some extra service charge.
-You can get the Nepalese mobile Network to make calls and use the internet.
-We can provide a separate local sim card for good access at your request.
+You can use the Nepalese mobile network to make calls and use the internet.
+We can provide a separate local SIM card for good access at your request.

 Travel Insurance